alesssia/short_intro_stats/short_intro_stats.md

 - Make and test hypotheses
 - Interpret P values
-- Understand Type I and II errors and the power of a study
+- Understand Type I and II errors
+- Understand the power of a study

 ---
 ## Making hypotheses